Download EWG's Healthy Living AppClose

 We computed the MPF transmission spectra following the method detailed by Herzog and implemented by the BASF sunscreen simulator, formerly known as the Ciba sunscreen simulator (Herzog 2002, Herzog 2006, BASF 2011).
 This model accounts for the effect of uneven skin surfaces – skin is not a smooth surface, but a series of ridges and valleys.
 The model represents sunscreen on the skin as an unevenly distributed thin film.
 The sunscreen thickness is modeled using a continuous height distribution that matches a gamma distribution function (Ferrero 2003).
 The gamma method provides a significant improvement in the calculated correlation with measured SPF over the previously used two-step model (O’Neill 1984).

 MPF is given by:

-We evaluated sunscreen effectiveness based in part on our computation of the transmission spectrum for a product’s combination of active ingredients.
-We integrated over the combined effective absorbance spectrum as described by Herzog (Herzog 2002, Herzog 2006) over 1 nm wavelength intervals to obtain overall sunscreen product spectra based on the individual ingredient spectra described above.
+We evaluated sunscreen effectiveness in part on the basis of our computation of the transmission spectrum for a product’s combination of active ingredients.
+We integrated the combined effective absorbance spectrum as described by Herzog (Herzog 2002, Herzog 2006) over 1 nm wavelength intervals to obtain overall sunscreen product spectra based on the individual ingredient spectra described above.
 The spectral information is presented in this report over 10 nm wavelength intervals.

-In evaluating overall UVA effectiveness, the percentage of UVA light blocked or absorbed was calculated from our modeled spectrum of the product.
+In evaluating overall UVA effectiveness, we calculated the percentage of UVA light blocked or absorbed from our modeled spectrum of the product.
 This calculation provides a numeric measure of the degree of UVA protection.
-This value was calculated by integrating the MPF between 320 to 400nm.
+This value was calculated by integrating the MPF between 320 to 400 nm.